20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||Screening_DateTime|The Date and time of the screening|DATETIME|||
 ||Screening_Price|The Price for a ticket to the screening|DECIMAL|||

-For the Screening Dataset, both the Theatre_ID and Film_ID attributes are referential constraints - information from the Theatre Dataset and Film Dataset are being referenced.
+For the Screening Table, both the Theatre_ID and Film_ID attributes are referential constraints - information from the Theatre Table and Film Table are being referenced.
 This is important, otherwise:
 - The Theatre within which the Screening was set to take place could not be determined.
 - The Film that the Screening was intended to display could not be determined.

 ---

-## Film Dataset
+## Film Table

 |Entity|Attribute|Description|Data Type|PK/CK/FK|Cardinality|
 |:---:|---|---|---|---|:---:|